Olympics-Japan ends Tokyo 2020 with record medal haul | Sports-Games

 That includes medals in surfing and climbing and a gold for Tokyo local Yuto Horigome https://www.reuters.com/lifestyle/sports/skateboarding-horigome-wins-first-olympic-gold-skateboarding-2021-07-25 in skateboarding - all three among sports that made their Olympics debut in Tokyo.
 Japan also steadily clocked up medals in judo, with Uta and Hifumi Abe becoming the first siblings in Olympic history to win gold medals https://jp.reuters.com/article/olympics-2020-jud-idCNL8N2P10AK on the same day.

 Initial projections by data company Gracenote had pegged Japan's expected medal haul this year at 60 https://www.reuters.com/lifestyle/sports/japan-projected-improve-medals-tally-by-50-gracenote-2021-07-20.
-Japan also faced some big disappointments as tennis star and top medal contender Naomi Osaka got knocked out https://www.reuters.com/lifestyle/sports/tennis-japans-osaka-out-tokyo-2020-third-round-2021-07-27 in the third round of the competition, a few days after she stood in the spotlight lighting the Olympic torch at the opening ceremony.
+Japan also faced some big disappointments as tennis star and top medal contender Naomi Osaka got knocked out https://www.reuters.com/lifestyle/sports/tennis-japans-osaka-out-tokyo-2020-third-round-2021-07-27 in the third round of the competition, a few days after she lit the Olympic torch at the opening ceremony.

 Also in golf, high-profile Hideki Matsuyama failed https://www.reuters.com/lifestyle/sports/golf-covid-after-effects-weigh-matsuyama-pipped-bronze-2021-08-01 to bag a bronze at the men's competition.
-While most of the public remained opposed to the Games this year, after they were postponed in 2020 due to COVID-19, the IOC has touted the high TV viewership https://www.reuters.com/lifestyle/sports/surfing-skating-boosts-viewership-lack-fans-has-zero-impact-ioc-2021-08-03 to show the Japanese public's support of the event.
+While most of the public remained opposed to the Games, after they were postponed in 2020 due to COVID-19, the IOC has touted the high TV viewership https://www.reuters.com/lifestyle/sports/surfing-skating-boosts-viewership-lack-fans-has-zero-impact-ioc-2021-08-03 to show the Japanese public's support of the event.

 TV ratings for a football semi-final between Japan and Spain at one point soared to 43%, according to the daily Yomiuri.
 Organisers have also hailed their success in preventing a COVID-19 superspreader event among Olympic staff and athletes.

-However, daily coronavirus cases in the host city have ballooned during the Games, exceeding previous highs and at one point reaching over 5,000 cases https://www.reuters.com/lifestyle/sports/olympics-japan-douse-olympic-flame-games-transformed-by-pandemic-drama-2021-08-07.
+However, daily coronavirus cases in the host city have ballooned during the Games, exceeding previous highs and at one point reaching over 5,000 cases https://www.reuters.com/lifestyle/sports/olympics-japan-douse-olympic-flame-games-transformed-by-pandemic-drama-2021-08-07 - a headache for the Tokyo 2020 organising committee.
+Although declining to give a final verdict on the Games until the Paralympics is over, Tokyo 2020 President Seiko Hashimoto said she "couldn't say at this stage that we have achieved 100% success," at a news conference on Sunday.

+"If we had spectators, we wouldn't have been able to provide a sense of safety for the general public," Hashimoto said.
+The Games were held largely without spectators - a necessary evil for the organisers.
+She said that she didn't feel that the Games were "fully accepted" by the public yet, adding that there was room for improvement.

+The Olympics was held within a "bubble" of incoming athletes and officials, separating them from the general public and preventing the spread of the virus.
+Tokyo 2020 CEO Toshiro Muto admitted there were stray incidents https://jp.reuters.com/article/olympics-2020-australia-idCNL8N2PD31V of Olympic-related people leaving the Olympic village, but said that "all in all, I would say that the bubble has been maintained."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)